artipie/blog.artipie.com/_posts/2020/08/2020-08-28-use-artipie-as-maven.md

 ## Conclusion

-In this blog post it's been explained how to setup own Maven repository and how to configure your project to use it.
+In this blog post it's been explained how to setup own Maven repository and how to configure a Maven project to use it.